Six things I’ve learnt from working with the Demonic

 This respect is not the ‘gee-whizz, you’re bigger, stronger, scarier, I’m scared‘ type of reaction.
 Nor is it the ‘kiss-ass I’m shuddering-in-my-boots-grovelling‘ caricature.
 The Demonic – these ‘ancient beings replete with wisdom‘ can see through that nonsense a mile off.
 This relationship is not a game.

-Respect rises from ‘deep down things’ as recognition these are the ultimate original ancient beings, who have, by the way, been maligned throughout centuries by humans.
+Respect rises from ‘deep down things’ as recognition these are the ultimate original ancient beings, who have been maligned throughout centuries by humans.
 They can tell respect from bullshit.

 I’ve learnt: Authentic respect always main lines.